saint11/DeadWeight/source/quick-ref.md

 ---
 <pagebreak class="simple">

-This is page has a simplified version of the tables and lists most commonly used during a session of **Dead Weight**.
+This page has a simplified version of the tables and lists most commonly used during a session of **Dead Weight**.
 If you are unsure about a rule, always check the original tables and list, since they might have a more complete explanation.

 # Afflictions